o-ran-sc/ric-app-ts/docs/user-guide.rst

 ..
 FIXME Is the "Serving Cell RSRP" related to "Degradation" in AD message

-This Policy instructs Traffic Steering xApp to monitor current RAN metrics and request a QoE Prediction for any UE whose Serving Cell RSRP is less than 5.
+This Policy instructs Traffic Steering xApp to request a QoE Prediction for any UE whose Serving Cell RSRP is less than 5.
+Traffic Steering logs each A1 Policy update.

 Receiving Anomaly Detection
 ===========================